andreja-m/PyProjects/README.md

 All projects are done (mostly) without tutorials

+- blackhat_python       - projects from the book Black Hat Python, and book itself
 - basicCalculator.py    - as the name says, just basic functions: +, -, * and /
 - cliLogin.py           - most basic login form
 - fibonacci.py          - fibonaci calculator (with some help from web)